 ElentraProject/elentra-1x-api repository, and a front-end created using Elentra JS (our implementation of VueJS).
 For more information on how this can be achieved, please refer to the Quickstart Guide or contact the Elentra Consortium Core team.

-Once the development of your feature/change is complete and you are ready to submit your work for consideration in the core code base, you must create a pull request on GitHub from your Institutional Fork into the appropriate branch within the Consortium Edition repository.
+Once the development of your feature is complete and you are ready to submit your work for consideration in the core code base, you must create a pull request on GitHub from your Institutional Fork into the appropriate branch within the Consortium Edition repository.

-A pull request (shown below) should in most cases have a base of
+Generally speaking, a new feature pull request should have a base branch of

-feature/ME-2254-student-report branch.
-A few other very important notes about your pull request:
+A few other very important notes when submitting a pull request.

-It must have the Jira Issue Number as a prefix in the Pull Request title
+The Pull Request Title must have the Jira Issue Number as a prefix.